-Maybe your organization has some cool apparel.
+Does your organization have cool apparel?
 If it does, wear these products as an opportunity to send the message that you are part of that organization.

 Apparel can be great conversation starters.

-All you need is the right CEO to ask, "What's that?"
-And you never know when or where that next chance encounter might be.
+All you need is a CEO to ask, "What's that"?
+You never know when or where that next chance encounter might be.